Residential Accessible Parking Space Program

 Have a car registered at their address which is used primarily for their personal transport, either as a driver or passenger.

-Applicants for the Residential Handicap Parking Program will not be approved under these circumstances:
+Applicants for the Residential Accessible Parking Space Program will not be approved under these circumstances:

 If an applicant's disability is short-term, expected to last less than 1 year, and does not significantly limit their functional mobility;